How to Convert Docx to HTML and Edit Word Docs in Java

 Practical Applications

-Understanding how to convert word to html and edit documents opens up many possibilities:
+Understanding how to convert docx to html and edit documents opens up many possibilities:

 1. Document Management Systems – automate bulk updates and generate web‑ready previews.